aws-samples/sample-service-quotas-replicator-for-aws/README.md

-# Sample Service Quotas Replicator for AWS
+# Service Quotas Replicator for AWS

 This repository contains sample code for the AWS Quota Replicator (AQR) tool, which demonstrates how to build a solution for comparing and managing service quotas across AWS accounts and regions.